wavesgroup/fluid-mechanics-notes/syllabus.md

 This course provides an overview of fundamentals of fluid mechanics at the graduate level with emphasis on topics relevant to ocean physicists.
 Topics covered include:

-a review of relevant fundamentals including vector calculus and tensors;
-fluid kinematics;
+* **Fundamentals of classical fluid mechanics**: Vector calculus; fluid kinematics;
-Eulerian and Lagrangian descriptions of fluid flows;
+Lagrangian and Eulerian descriptions of fluid flows; conservation of mass and momentum;
-the continuity (mass conservation) equation;
-momentum balances and the equations of Euler and Navier-Stokes;
-Bernoulli equations;
-vorticity dynamics;
-steady and nonsteady flows;
-incompressible flows;
-irrotational flows;
-laminar flows;
-turbulence;
+* **Geophysical fluid mechanics**: Effects of rotation and stratification;
+shallow water systems; steady state solutions.
+* **Turbulence**: Reynolds decomposition; Reynolds-averaged Navier-Stokes equations;
-boundary layers;
+Reynolds stress; turbulent kinetic energy budget; turbulent cascade; boundary layers;
-flow stability;
-rotating and stratified flows;
-waves (acoustic, surface-gravity and internal-gravity) in fluids.
+channel flow; laminar vs. turbulent flows.
+* **Surface gravity waves**: Small-amplitude wave theory; dispersion relation;
+wave kinematics; wave-induced orbital velocities; Stokes drift.

 ## Prerequisites

-* Calculus
+* Vector calculus
 * Classical mechanics

 ## Textbooks

-Lecture notes will be available at [https://github.com/wavesgroup/fluid-mechanics-notes](https://github.com/wavesgroup/fluid-mechanics-notes).
+Lecture notes are available at [https://github.com/wavesgroup/fluid-mechanics-notes](https://github.com/wavesgroup/fluid-mechanics-notes).

 Further, these textbooks will be used as useful reference material but are not a required course expense.

-* _Fluid Mechanics, 6th ed_ by Kundu, Cohen & Dowling
+* _Fluid Mechanics, 7th ed_ by Kundu, Cohen, Downling & Capecelatro
 * _Essentials of Atmospheric and Oceanic Dynamics_ by Geoffrey Vallis

 ## Learning outcomes